Vehicle-Hacks/Arduino-SignalK/README.md

 # Arduino-SignalK
-Some Sketches to make Arduinio useful for SignalK
+Some Sketches to make Arduinio useful for SignalK.
+More Information will follow soon.